BriannHu/NSERC_Project/README.md

 In our modern era of technology, the goal of most (if not all) online platforms is to provide a customized experience to their users, by suggesting relevant items to adjust to their preferences.
 These recommendation systems ingest enormous amounts of information at a very high rate, and require a datastore that can simultaneously provide:

-1. **high write throughput** to ingest the incoming user events
+1. **High write throughput** to ingest the incoming user events.
-2. **high read throughput** and **low read latency** to efficiently merge new information with the old data
+2. **High read throughput** and **low read latency** to efficiently merge new information with the old data.
-3. **persistent storage**, since the amount of incoming data is large and is growing continuously
+3. **Persistent storage**, since the amount of incoming data is large and is growing continuously.

 It is achieving all three objectives simulatenously that is a challenge.